FAFSA and CSS Profile

 How is academic load related to financial aid?

-Undergraduate students must enroll for at least twelve academic credit hours per semester to receive aid as a full-time student.
+Undergraduate students must enroll for at least twelve academic credit hours per semester to receive aid the full amount of financial aid they were initially awarded.
 Graduate students must enroll for at least nine academic hours to be considered full-time, and at least five hours to be considered half-time.
-Aid recipients wishing to be less than full-time should consult with the Financial Aid Office.
+Students admitted through the Flex-Track program or planning to enroll less than full-time should consult with the Financial Aid Office.

 What is the period of eligibility for undergraduate students?